saurabhmittal16/AgroAIPlatform/server/README.md

 ## Points ignored for now

+- Not checking if all values are submitted for signup
 - No available boolean on listing which denotes the availability of produce
 - No pagination in feed for buyer
 - No updation of listing after successful order